sharproyalz/personal-portfolio/README.md

 -   Changed the color theme
 -   Changed the heading name
--   Added my technologies I used.
+-   Added technologies I used.

 #### Upcoming Enhancements